 We have a seven videos available, demonstrating the manufacturer’s two back-up options, plus hidden key holes in BMWs, another in a Mini and fob battery replacement.

-We have seven videos demonstrating the manufacturer’s two basic back-up entry and start options in various models and fob battery replacement.
+We have nine videos demonstrating the manufacturer’s two basic back-up entry and start options in various models and fob battery replacements in three fob styles.

 Two videos thus far covering the newest and simplest back up entry and start procedure and the replacement of the battery in a common key fob.

 There are several back up start methods and we have seven videos covering back up entry and start procedures in the most Hyundai, Kia and Genesis models and fob battery replacement.
 We can get you past the hidden keyholes.

 Thus far we have a two video with help for 2015 and later Land Rovers.
 The back up entry procedure might offer some help getting into late model Jaguars, while the fob battery replacement covers models from both manufacturers.

 We now have six videos for Mercedes-Benz owners.
 They introduced a new key fob style in 2017 and a new back up start process.
 The company has also hidden the key hole in some models starting in 2015.
 We’ve covered the entry and start procedures and fob battery replacement in three videos.

-Nissan also keeps it simple with two back up start processes, covered in one video.
+Nissan kept it simple for years with two back up start processes, covered in one video.
 A second video will help you replace the battery in the key fob.

-We have two videos, one getting into and starting Entry & Drive models with visible key holes or key holes hiding behind split door handles (the Cayenne), another for models that reveal the key hole when the door handle is lifted, and another replacing the battery in a key fob.
+We have three videos, one getting into and starting Entry & Drive models with visible key holes or key holes hiding behind split door handles (the Cayenne), another for models that reveal the key hole when the door handle is lifted, and another replacing the battery in a key fob.

 Toyota Motors uses the same method across the board — unless you have a very early Prius, which we explain as well.
-Four total videos, including a newer Prius, the Lexus hidden key hole and key fob battery replacement.
+Seven total videos, including a newer Prius, the Lexus hidden key hole and key fob battery replacements.